patricksurry/eastern-front-1941/README.md

             rol              ; ad24 2a
             bcc _COMBAT_6    ; ad25 90fa
             lda #$ff         ; ad27 a9ff
-_COMBAT_7:  ldx HMORDS,x     ; ad29 bed232  how many orders queued for each unit
+_COMBAT_7:  ldx HMORDS,y     ; ad29 bed232  how many orders queued for each unit
 ```